 Prepare, administer, and supervise the Student Activity Fee distribution.

-Have the power to audit the financial dealings of any recipient of Student Activity Fees and to recommend any action deemed necessary to the appropriate body.
+Audit the financial dealings of any recipient of Student Activity Fees and to recommend any action deemed necessary to the appropriate body.

-Have the power to conduct, with any auditing agency, an audit of the financial records of any recipient of the Student Activity Fee.

-Recommend to the Senate any action deemed necessary as the result of an audit.

-Present the Student Activity Fee budget, as a Senate Bill, to the Senate for final approval by the first Sunday in April.
+Present the Student Activity Fee budget, as a Senate Bill, to the Student Senate for final approval by the first Senate Meeting in April.

-Make recommendations on Contingency Requests (or any requests made outside the normal spring budgeting term) to the Senate for approval.
+Make recommendations on Contingency Requests (or any requests made outside the normal spring budgeting term) to the Student Senate for approval.

-Review the Finance Guidelines and receive Senate approval for said guidelines before budget hearings.
+Review the Finance Guidelines and receive Student Senate approval for said guidelines before budget hearings.
 The Finance Guidelines shall specify the requirements that student organizations must meet to receive recommendations for Student Activity Fee funds.

-Requests for changes to the Finance Guidelines shall be voted on by the Commission and ratified by the Senate.
+Requests for changes to the Finance Guidelines shall be voted on by the Commission and ratified by the Student Senate.

 Duties of the Executive Commissioner

-Serve as a representative for the Finance Commission at the Senate meetings and any other necessary function.
+Serve as a representative for the Finance Commission at the Student Senate meetings and any other necessary function.

+Serve as one of the representatives on the Great Rides Bike Share Board of Directors.

 Chair the Finance Commission meetings.

 Present, with the Student Body President, the approved Student Activity Fee budget to the President of the University for ratification.